 How Else?

-You may also qualify by being referred to us by a group, organization, or agency recognized by The Operation Sparrow Executive Board.
+You may also qualify by being referred by a group, organization or agency recognized by The Operation Sparrow Executive Board.
 Those groups recognized as such are determined by The Board.

 Now What?